Alagant/libreclinica-qa/README.md

 ## Overview

 This project demonstrates the integration of Python, Behave, and Selenium for behavior-driven testing of LibreClinica's web application.
-The combination of Behave (a BDD framework) and Selenium (a web testing tool) allows you to write and automate tests in a more human-readable, behavior-focused manner.
+The combination of Behave (a BDD framework) and Selenium (a web testing tool) allows to write and automate tests in a more human-readable, behavior-focused manner.
+[ToDo: Change the overview]

 ## Dependencies